XavexServerMC/XavexServer-List/README.md

 <h1>List of XavexServers</h1>
-<p>This contains all the XavexServers created and their addresses to join in Minecraft.</p>
+<p>This contains all the XavexServers created and their addresses to join in Minecraft Java.</p>
 <p style:margin_left><h2>1.
 Xanila City</h2>
+Address: xavexserver:19284
+<h2>2.
+Mahika Lands</h2>
-Address: xavexserver:19284</p>
+Address: xavexserver:2095